Actions

 HENRICO COUNTY, Va. — The Virginia Department of Wildlife Resources rejected two proposals that prompted hunters and property owners to pack a Thursday morning meeting.

-Proposal Seven required hunters and landowners to demonstrate reasonable efforts to keep hunting dogs from entering private property.
+Board Proposal Seven required hunters and landowners to demonstrate reasonable efforts to keep hunting dogs from entering private property where they have been notified that their dogs are not wanted.

-"The so-called right to retreat law has given a legal loophole to trespassers to violate personal property rights under the guise of retrieving their dogs," a landowner said.
+"The so-called right to retreat law has given a legal loophole to trespassers to violate personal property rights under the guise of retrieving their dogs," one landowner argued during public comment.
 "An uninvited, unannounced man has been given authority to trespass on my private property without my permission at any time of day for any length of time.
 That is highly unconstitutional."

 "If laws and regulations that are in place are not being enforced by CPOs, what good is it going to do that these regulations?"
 James Hudson, a hunter from Appomattox, Virginia, said.